-- CRJ 250 Introduction to Criminal Justice 3 hrs.
-This course is designed to survey the entire American criminal justice process and systems including criminal laws, police subsystem, judicial subsystem, and correctional subsystem.
+- CRJ 250 Introduction to Criminal Justice - 3 hrs.
+A survey of the entire American criminal justice process and systems including criminal laws, police subsystem, judicial subsystem, and correctional subsystem.
 Issues in America's criminal justice system will be integrated into the coverage.
-Prerequisite: None.
-(Offered Fall) - CRJ 251 Rules of Evidence in Criminal Cases 3 hrs.
-This course covers the foundation and rationale of rules of evidence in criminal cases as well as rules of evidence pertaining to the various types of evidence, such as testimony of witnesses, judicial notice, hearsay, confession, physical evidence, etc. Prerequisite: CRJ 250.
-(Offered Spring) - CRJ 252 Criminal Law and Procedure 3 hrs.
+Prerequisite: None CRJ 251 Rules of Evidence in Criminal Cases - 3 hrs.
+Consideration of the foundation and rationale of rules of evidence in criminal cases as well as rules of evidence pertaining to the various types of evidence, such as testimony of witnesses, judicial notice, hearsay, confession, physical evidence, etc. Prerequisite: CRJ 250 CRJ 252 Criminal Law and Procedure - 3 hrs.
 Consideration of selected problems in criminal law of special significance to police officers and administrators.
-Prerequisite: CRJ 250.
-(Offered Fall) - CRJ 253 Deviant Behavior 3 hrs.
+Prerequisite: CRJ 250 CRJ 253 Deviant Behavior (SOC 253) - 3 hrs.
 A study of processes by which some members of society become deviant.
 Readings will deal with particular forms of deviance such as mental illness, suicides, prostitution, use of drugs, riots, vice, and white collar crime in an effort to arrive at a general theory of the causes of deviance.
-Prerequisite: CRJ 250.
-(Offered Spring) - CRJ 254 Introduction to Correction 3 hrs.
-This course examines the origin and current status of various aspects of the correctional system including jails, prisons, community-based correctional programs and the philosophies of punishment and justice.
+Prerequisite: CRJ 250 CRJ 254 Introduction to Correction -3 hrs.
+An examination of the origin and current status of various aspects of the correctional system including jails, prisons, community-based correctional programs and the philosophies of punishment and justice.
 Problems and issues associated with the correctional system will be discussed.
-Prerequisite: CRJ 250.
-(Offered Fall) - CRJ 323 Juvenile Delinquency 3 hrs.
-This course examines the nature and causes of juvenile delinquency.
-It also reviews the juvenile justice system; and programs for treatment, control and prevention of juvenile delinquency.
-Prerequisite: SOC 201.
-(Offered Spring) - CRJ 351 Criminology 3 hrs.
-This course is an introduction to the field of criminology.
-Specifically, it covers the nature of crime, the causes of criminal behavior and the reactions to crime.
+Prerequisite: CRJ 250 CRJ 323 Juvenile Delinquency (SOC 323) - 3 hrs.
+An examination of the nature and causes of juvenile - CRJ 351 Criminology (SOC 351) 3 hrs.
+An introduction to the field of criminology.
+Specifically, the course covers the nature of crime, the causes of criminal behavior and the reactions to crime.
 Theories of crime causation are also discussed.
+Prerequisite: CRJ 250 control and prevention of juvenile delinquency.
+Prerequisite: SOC 201 delinquency.
+The course also reviews the juvenile justice system and programs for treatment,

-Prerequisite: CRJ 250.
-(Offered Fall) - CRJ 355 Criminal Justice Administration 3 hrs.
-This course provides analysis of administration and management in a variety of criminal justice settings and of their related problems and issues.
+- CRJ 355 Criminal Justice Administration 3 hrs.
+An analysis of administration and management in a variety of criminal justice settings and of their related problems and issues.
 Major topics include the unique nature of criminal justice organizations, work motivation, job design, communications, leadership or management styles, management by objectives, managing employee performance, organizational behavioral modification, decision making, and organizational change and development.
-Prerequisite: CRJ 250.
-(Offered Spring) - CRJ 356 Police Administration 3 hrs.
+Prerequisite: CRJ 250 - CRJ 356 Police Administration 3 hrs.
 Organization and function of law enforcement agencies are covered.
 Police problems and practices are evaluated.
-Prerequisite: CRJ 250.
-Offered Spring) - CRJ 357 Probation and Parole 3 hrs.
-This course provides an introduction to the history, administration, and various components/processes of probation and parole, such as pre-sentence investigation, classification, supervision of probationers, conditions of probation, and revocation hearings.
+Prerequisite: CRJ 250 - CRJ 357 Probation and Parole 3 hrs.
+An introduction to the history, administration, and various components/processes of probation and parole, such as pre-sentence investigation, classification, supervision of probationers, conditions of probation, and revocation hearings.
 Issues in probation and parole are also discussed.
+Prerequisite: CRJ 250 - CRJ 458 Internship 3 hrs.
+Opportunities for students to have field experience by working in various criminal justice agencies.
+Additionally, the student must have completed a total of at least 9 hours of Criminal Justice courses with a "C" or better in each of the required Criminal Justice courses and may not be on academic probation before registering for Internship.
 Prerequisite: CRJ 250.
-(Offered Fall) - CRJ 458 Internship 3 hrs.
-This course gives students an opportunity to have field experience by working in various criminal justice agencies.
-Prerequisite: CRJ 250.
-Additionally, the student must have completed a total of at least 9 hours of Criminal Justice courses with a "C" or better in each of the required Criminal Justice courses and may not be on academic probation before registering for Internship.
-(Offered Fall and Spring)